sorenrade/portfolio/content/english/pages/portfolio_sw.md

       The simulation is run on an authoritative Rust-based server using a custom ECS.
       Updates are streamed to an HTML canvas using websockets.

+  - title: "3D Printing Research Tool"
+    video: "/images/swe/webui-log-filter.mp4"
+    content: >
+      I developed a web-based GUI for prototype 3D printers to improve experiment reproducibility and documentation.
+I observed that our research engineers often lost data or became confused about experimental outcomes because key details—like firmware versions, model variations, or tunable process parameters—were forgotten or incorrectly assumed to be irrelevant.
+I got the go-ahead from my boss to spend some work hours fixing this problem.
+I built a Git-backed system that tracks all facets of the print process.
+The interface captures firmware, 3D models, parameter settings, and outcomes, and makes them searchable, ensuring any experiment can be precisely reviewed or repeated.
+The server itself is written in Rust and uses Diesel to manage state in a Postgres database.
+The front end is handwritten HTML/CSS/JavaScript.

+      It's hard to demo this software without revealing proprietary information, so I’ve only included a short clip of the print log filtering system.
+      Here, I’m filtering down prints that lasted more than 1000 seconds and were started by me (SLR).
+This is just one aspect of the software.
+      There are also pages to view live video and telemetry as a print runs, pages to manage models and script files, a built in script editor which enforces that changes are documented and versioned, printer settings, user management, and more.
 ---